rackerlabs/support-how-to/content/how-to/cloud-servers/view-password-change-logs-in-linux/index.md

 product_url: cloud-servers
 ---

+Logs are a valuable asset when troubleshooting servers and check when the root password has been changed.
 Password changes are logged in the following files:

 For Ubuntu&reg;/Debian&reg; systems: